nekocats/nekocats/README.md

-- 👋 Hi, I’m @nekocats
+- 👋 Hi, I’m Flow (@nekocats)
 - 👀 I’m interested in cats
 - 🌱 I’m currently learning IT
 - 💞️ I’m looking to collaborate on cats
-- 📫 How to reach me, uh good question :3
+- 📫 How to reach me, uh discord most likely.
+Flow#3333

 <!---
 nekocats/nekocats is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.